 We believe that effective communication between employers and employees is an integral part of good industrial relations and the key to a fair and compliant workplace.
 We actively encourage our suppliers to establish mechanisms for resolving industrial disputes and employee grievances in a positive environment.
 These mechanisms should enable open and effective communication with employees and their representatives.

-Worker representation system: suppliers should create an environment which permits their employees to choose their own representatives, by common consent or election, and meet with them on a regular basis to help resolve workplace issues and disputes, and where unions have been formed to collectively bargain.
+- Worker representation system: suppliers should create an environment which permits their employees to choose their own representatives, by common consent or election, and meet with them on a regular basis to help resolve workplace issues and disputes, and where unions have been formed to collectively bargain.

-Suggestion and grievance systems: suppliers are required to have grievance systems in place where workers can freely and (should they decide to) anonymously post or share any complaints or suggestions they may have.
+- Suggestion and grievance systems: suppliers are required to have grievance systems in place where workers can freely and (should they decide to) anonymously post or share any complaints or suggestions they may have.
 All grievances and suggestions received must be properly considered and responded to in a timely manner.

-Worker hotline: the adidas SEA team requires all authorised suppliers to post a corporate hotline poster in which we encourage employees to raise any concerns or complaints they may have either to the internal communication channels provided by the employer or directly to the SEA team via a corporate email address, postal address or by telephone.
+- Worker hotline: the adidas SEA team requires all authorized suppliers to post a corporate hotline poster in which we encourage employees to raise any concerns or complaints they may have either to the internal communication channels provided by the employer or directly to the SEA team via a corporate email address, postal address or by telephone.